Learn how to measure your horse’s vital signs

 Your horse’s respiration rate is a vital sign that can alert you when your horse is ill, stressed, or injured.
 Your horse’s respiration rate is the number of breaths your horse takes every minute.

-By knowing your horse’s normal respiratory rate, you’re better able to catch problems before they become chronic or fatal.
+By knowing the normal horse respiration rate, you’re better able to catch problems before they become chronic or fatal.

 Make sure you know these average horse respiration rates: